-Indicators: Regular Procedure: Appeal

-1. Does the law provide for an appeal against the first instance decision in the regular procedure?
+Indicators: Regular Procedure: Appeal Regular Procedure: Appeal 1 1.
+Does the law provide for an appeal against the first instance decision in the regular procedure against the first instance decision in the regular procedure?
+Yes No If yes, is it  Judicial  Administrative If yes, is it suspensive 🖾 Yes  Some grounds 🗌 No 2 Averag e processing time for the app beal body to make a decision: Unavailable 2.
+Average processing time for the appeal body to make a decision: Unavailable

-⊠ Yes □ No

-If yes, is it

-If yes, is it suspensive

-2. Average processing time for the app peal body to make a decision: 23 weeks